 Several other participants joined The Long Walk for the rest of the hike coast-to-coast, including Paul and TUI's then destination services manager Jane Rasmussen, not only making it to the summit of the island but then back down the other side to the capital Las Palmas for a celebration at The British Club of Las Palmas.

-Since then the event has grown from strength to strength, with a new route every year, from the north to the south, finishing at the Dunes of Maspalomas for the last 5 years and this year coming home to where this all started at The Pub in Puerto Rico where The Long Walkers are to be met by supporters and sponsors, perhaps even local politicians as well as business people of every nationality.
+Since then the event has grown from strength to strength, with a new route every year, from the north to the south, finishing at the Dunes of Maspalomas and in 2018 arrived to where this all started, at The Pub in Puerto Rico.
+There the Long Walkers were met by supporters and sponsors, local politicians as well as business people of every nationality.

 A big shout out should go to some our most persistent supporters and participants Blue Explorers Dive centres have sent an epic threesome every year to join us every step of the way, Julia, David & Sabrina, Afrikat have never missed an opportunity to support us financially and emotionally, Music Hall Tavern have always been eager to don a posh frock in our honour, as have Sparkles Showbar, and the Spirit of The Sea have consistently shown a spirit of solidarity with our cause.
-Some of TUIs finest managers and those climbing the ladders of success have returned to us year after year, notably Celina proving there is nothing dull about Belgian girls and Mr Michael Wheatly who returns this year as sober as a judge to repeat his walk across the mountain, and of course the indomitable Andy Joyce, two times Long Walker... there are many others besides...
+Some of TUIs finest managers and those climbing the ladders of success have returned to us year after year, notably Celina proving there is nothing dull about Belgian girls and Mr Michael Wheatly and of course the indomitable Andy Joyce, two times Long Walker... there are many others besides...

-The Long Walk and associated events, over the last six years, including the wonderfully successful Caminata Contra El Cancer, in Maspalomas, have led to more than €100,000 in donations directly to local charities, and in particular the local breast cancer association, and this in turn has spawned many other fund raising events throughout the English speaking community.
+The Long Walk and associated events, over the last eight years, including the wonderfully successful Caminata Contra El Cancer, in Maspalomas and Puerto Rico Walk, have led to more than €100,000 in donations directly to local charities, and in particular the local breast cancer association, and this in turn has spawned many other fund raising events throughout the English speaking community.

 In 2017 we widened our scope, exploring the creation an official association to continue this great work and looking to include various local charities in our event.
 We hope you will join us for 2020.